ljunggren/boozang-docs/README.md

 **Re-picking an element**

-The first step if an action isn´t working as expected is simply to re-pick the element in the application window.
+The first step if an action isn´t working as expected is to re-pick the element in the application window.
 To make sure, double-click the action and confirm that the action is working.

 *Tip: Click on the element dialog and see if the correct element is highlighted in the application window.*